 Defence is a highly capable organisation bound by complementarities of our strong single Service and Australian Public Service (APS) cultures.
 Defence people are dedicated professionals who rise to challenges large and small, demonstrate high standards of professionalism, and contribute to our reputation for excellence within the Australian community.

-What is unacceptable behaviour?: Unacceptable behaviour in the workplace is behaviour that, having regard to all of the circumstances, would be perceived as offensive or threatening to another person and may result in psychological injury.
-Unacceptable behaviour can have a significant impact on the mental health of people involved, and is categorised under six general headings:
+Unacceptable behaviour in the workplace is unreasonable conduct at work or in any situation that may be connected to Defence that is offensive, belittling, abusive or threatening to another person or adverse to moral, discipline or workplace cohesion.
+Unacceptable behaviour may result in psychological injury.
+Unacceptable behaviour can have a significant impact on the mental health of people involved, and is categorised under seven general headings:

-Discrimination: Any distinction, exclusion or preference that has the effect of nullifying or impairing equality of opportunity or treatment in employment or occupation.
+Any distinction, exclusion or preference that has the effect of nullifying or impairing equality of opportunity or treatment in employment or occupation.
+Discrimination can include racial, sex, disability or age.
+Unlawful discrimination does not include any distinction, exclusion or preference in respect of a particular job based on the inherent requirements of the job.

-Abuse of Power: Use of rank or position to harass, discriminate or bully a subordinate is unacceptable, unethical and in some situations can constitute criminal behaviour.
+Abuse of power and authority attributed to rank or position to harass, discriminate or bully a subordinate is unacceptable, unethical and in some situations can constitute criminal behaviour.

 Information and support for managing and reporting unacceptable behaviour can be found at the following links: